 I tend to not enjoy leafy/water-heavy salads so much this time of year.
 I might be acutely sensitive or just imagining things, but I just feel cold in that unshakeable damp way after I eat a big romaine salad or something similar in the winter.
 The same principle goes for smoothies, but I still have them often because some days are just a little too crazy to not blend-a-meal, you know?
 I don’t mind some more delicate greens here and there, like arugula or baby spinach, but I prefer them topped with warm roasted veg, some cooked grains, and a little heat-spice worked in if I can get it.
 I still almost always get my greens in though–either sautéed with chili and lemon, or roasted for crisp edges, very simply steamed, or sliced really thin with some other vegetables for a tangled-up slaw.

 But this slaw here.
-It’s kind of a classic example of what I like to do with food when I’m cooking for peeps in real time: take a proven flavour profile, tuck in some sort of seasonal element, and re-package it in a way that is surprising but delicious.
-There’s a lot of kale caesar salads in blogland because a) KALE GUYS! + b) they really are delicious.
+It’s kind of a classic example of what I like to do with food when I’m cooking for people in real time: take a proven flavour profile, tuck in some sort of seasonal element, and re-package it in a way that is surprising but delicious.
 Caesar dressing is intense, thick and fatty on the palette.
 A sturdier, more robust green than romaine is a natural pairing for when the days are cold and our bellies need just a little bit more.
-I wanted to make a slaw with all of those elements and even more cruciferous veggies. #foryourhealth!
+I wanted to make a slaw with all of those elements and even more cruciferous veggies.

 So we have caesar slaw.
 With shaved brussels sprouts and cabbage too, for bonus shades of green and a bit more crunch from the cabbage.
 The dressing is sunflower seed-based because I appreciate how affordable it is.
 The seeds’ ability to get surprisingly creamy when soaked and blended up is pretty wild.
-There’s a touch of maple syrup in the dressing to evoke that sweetness from roasted garlic–because I was sort of in a hurry and maybe didn’t have time to roast a bulb, oopsy.
-I crisped up chickpeas in the oven with some bacon-suggestive ingredients like smoked paprika and tamari.
-After a quick roast, the peas even have a chewy and meaty texture–just perfect for this.
-The pine nut “parm” is what makes this all heart-eyes-emoji for me though.
-I mix the nuts with sesame seeds mostly out of concern for texture.
-The pine nuts are buttery and the sesames lighten up the mix once it gets pulsed.
-Then there’s that vegan saviour–nutritional yeast–getting in there to make things cheesy, and some lemon zest to brighten and round it all out.
-It’s the best iteration of plant-parm I’ve ever had, that’s for sure.
+There’s a touch of maple syrup in the dressing to evoke that sweetness from roasted garlic–because I was sort of in a hurry and maybe didn’t have time to roast a bulb.

 Gonna close by keeping it light, breezy, and green today.
 I finally get my upper kitchen shelves installed this week, and nothing in the world can bring me down from that.
 Shelfies are in my future! ;) Big hugs, all. xo